Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Results

+Before discussing in detail the fits of Figure~\ref{fig:residuals}, we note from the outset the presence of several groups of strongly deviant observations.
+These outliers often appear independently of the adopted dynamical model, exhibiting similar patterns across all three panels of the Figure (as well as in the split-arc solutions, not shown here), and are therefore likely attributable to observational errors.
+Tests in which these groups of observations are excluded and the fits repeated show no significant change in the fits, aside from the expected reduction in RMS residuals.
+All these observations belong to Tier 3 in our tiered uncertainty model (see Section~\ref{downweighting}), so their influence on the fit is effectively mitigated by the inflated uncertainty.
+For this reason, they are retained in the final solutions.

+It should also be noted that normalization of the residuals by their effective uncertainties can lead to a non-intuitive visual impression of the outlier distribution in diagnostic plots.
+In particular, most of the rejected outliers shown in Figure~\ref{fig:residuals} belong to Tier~2 observations.
+These are excluded despite having only moderate absolute residuals (of order $\sim$1 arcsec), because their assigned uncertainties are small.
+Conversely, the majority of Tier~3 observations are retained in the fit even when they exhibit comparatively large absolute residuals, since their uncertainties are correspondingly inflated according to our uncertainty handling scheme.

-The normalized post-fit residuals obtained for the gravity-only model gr0 are shown in Figure~\ref{fig:residuals_gr0}.
-Clearly visible long-term trends are present both before and after perihelion in the right ascension and declination residuals.
-These trends are also reflected in the residual distributions, which exhibit peaks offset from zero and somewhat heavy tails.
-Taken together, these features provide independent evidence for the presence of non-gravitational accelerations affecting the motion of \trei{} over the observed time span.
+The post-fit residuals obtained for the gravity-only model gr0 are shown in the top panel of Figure~\ref{fig:residuals}.
+Clear long-term trends are present in the right ascension and declination residuals, both before and after perihelion.
+Similar trends persist into the validation subsample.
+These features are evidence of a significant non-gravitational component of the acceleration affecting the motion of \trei{} over the observed time span.